vinhphuphan/Name-Entity-Recognition/README.md

 Just looking at this passage, it looks like the Stanford NER did a fairly good job of recognizing instances of the PERSON and LOCATION class.

 #### Extract the named entity
 After extracting the words which are tagged person, organization, location.
-The list of ner is like this :
+The list of name entities is like this :
 ```
 AMC